workstaffhq/helpcenter/docs/managers/staff/rate-per-skill.md

 The new per-skill rates will be applied to all shifts as of the selected date of change.

 :::note
-If you do not want to change the hourly rate for all of a person's skills, the base hourly rate will be used for the shifts that match the skills for which no rate has been specified.
+If you do not wish add hourly rates for all of a person's skills, the base hourly rate will be used for the shifts that match the skills for which no rate has been specified.
 :::